hgeaydem/openshift-virt-labs/docs/workshop/content/network-setup.md

 networkattachmentdefinition.k8s.cni.cncf.io/tuning-bridge-fixed created
 ~~~

-> **NOTE**: The important flags to recognise here are the **type**, being **cnv-bridge** which is a specific implementation that links in-VM interfaces to a counterpart on the underlying host for full-passthrough of networking.
-Also note that there is no **ipam** listed - we don't want the CNI to manage the network address allocation for us - the network we want to attach to has DHCP enabled, and so let's not get involved.
+> **NOTE**: The important flag to recognise here is the **type**, being **cnv-bridge** which is a specific implementation that links in-VM interfaces to a counterpart on the underlying host for full-passthrough of networking.
+Also note that there is no **ipam** listed - we don't want the CNI to manage the network address allocation for us - the network we want to attach to has DHCP enabled.